2.2 Creating a framework for positive behaviour

 4.3 School trips

-Even if the framework is not established school-wide, you can uphold your own framework (your ‘moral contract’ with your students) outside your own lesson and classroom:
+Even if the framework is not school-wide, you can uphold your own framework (your ‘moral contract’ with your students) outside your own lesson and classroom:

 1. By doing so, you prevent students to ignore the framework outside your lesson and classroom and misbehaving with justification.
 This can happen e.g. at school trips.